yoshivn1203/Dev-Blog-Fe-Only/content/blog/2025-03-29-aws-vpc-subnets-security-groups-internet-gateways.md

 reading_time: 14
 category: technology
 thumbnail: /images/uploads/maxresdefault.jpg
-description: "This blog explores AWS VPC, subnets, Internet Gateways, and security groups, highlighting their roles and differences\r"
+description: "This blog explores AWS VPC, subnets, Internet Gateways, and security groups, highlighting their roles and differences"
 ---

 Amazon Web Services (AWS) offers powerful networking tools like **Virtual Private Cloud (VPC)**, **subnets**, **security groups**, and **Internet Gateways** to create secure, scalable cloud infrastructures.
 These components work together but serve distinct roles.
 In this blog, we’ll explore what a VPC is, how subnets and Internet Gateways fit in, how security groups differ, and walk through a practical example of setting up a NestJS app on an EC2 instance connected to an RDS database.

 ## What is an AWS VPC?